 Anyone who has been in eCommerce for a while knows how important it is to hold onto your customers.
 I assumed you had to do a ton of work to actually retain those customers.

 The trick was personalization.
 He’s always sending emails to his entire list.
 But he personalizes it with data from the email system (it probably helps that he built his own platform) to make it relevant to each person.

 This exploded my brain!

 You can do newsletter marketing to get new customers and personalize them to keep existing customers engaged.

 Before this event, I thought Pinterest was mostly for wedding planning.
 But that’s an over-simplification.

 It’s really a visual search engine.
 It’s like Google but people use it when they’re looking for visual results.
 And you can save & categorize those images.
 So people can search for your products, save them, and purchase three months later.

 If you have decent product images (which you definitely should), look into Pinterest.

-One of the best things I learned at the Lift Off Summit is that there’s so much opportunity out there.
+One of the best things I have learned is that there’s so much opportunity out there.
 Even in channels where you wouldn’t normally look (like farmer’s markets).

 Each business will excel in a different channel, so don’t commit to any one channel, SEO, Facebook, or Amazon, before you have to.
 Just because everyone else is buying Facebook ads doesn’t mean it’s the best thing for your business.